ngonza81/NathanG-CMPM121-D3/PLAN.md

 - [x] Modified cells retain their state even after scrolling off the map.
 - [x] Unmodified cells remain procedural (memoryless) until interacted with.

+## D3.d: Gameplay Across Real-world Space and Time

+**Key technical challenge:** Can your software remember game state even when the page is closed?
+Is the player character’s in-game movement controlled by the real-world geolocation of their device?
+**Key gameplay challenge:** Can the user test the game with multiple gameplay sessions, some involving real-world movement and some involving simulated movement?

+### Steps(3d)

+#### Geolocation Movement

+- [x] Create a `MovementController` interface.
+- [x] Implement `ButtonMovementController`.
+- [x] Implement `GeoMovementController`.
+- [x] Player position updates using real-world movement.

+#### Game State

+- [] Save full game state to localStorage
+- [] Restore game state on page load
+- [] Auto-save after every meaningful action
+- [] Add “New Game” button